 Depending on the problem, different areas can help:

-Library access: Problems with library access can sometimes be solved with the relevant library.
-If not then you should come to the ANU Student Exchange.
+- Library access - Problems with library access can sometimes be solved with the relevant library.
+If not then you should come to Student Central.

-Both: If both your building access and library access are not working, then you should come in to the ANU Student Exchange.
+- Both - If both your building access and library access are not working, then you should come in to Student Central.